SURVIVING VIDEO GAME RECORDS & OTHER HORRORS:

 Give the engineer a heads up on volume.

-If you are about to do something particularly loud, give the engineer a heads up so s/he can crank crank up the compression or lower the mic level to get a good take that you won’t have to do over.
+If you are about to do something particularly loud, give the engineer a heads up so s/he can crank crank up the compression or lower your mic level to get a good take that you won’t have to do over.
+Some engineers need more pro active heads up than others.

 Having to re-record a blown take doubles the voice strain and cuts effective performance time.

 Often for the most vocally challenging sections in games, you are not working with specific lines in a script, so they can’t know what you’re going to do!
 Let them know!

-In some cases what they think they want may be just too much to deliver.
+In some rare cases (at least rare in on a union gig) what they think they want may be just too much to deliver.
 You have a producer who just wants you to scream and yell constantly and nothing else and they have no understanding or appreciation of your situation or the limits of the human voice.
-These are typically inexperienced people who probably haven’t worked worked with voice actors before.
+These are typically inexperienced people who probably haven’t worked with voice actors before.

-This may be a session where the think they are going to save money by not having a voice director, who should be managing the workload and protecting you.
+This may be a session where they think they are going to save money by not having a voice director, who should be managing the workload and protecting you.

 Be helpful, be polite, but don’t let them make you feel you need to shred your voice.
 That is counter productive for everyone.
 If you are approaching your limit, say so.
 If you’ve reached your limit, say so.
-If they want to pay you your session fee for a half hour session that wipes out your voice and leaves them without what they need, that is their issue.
-Don’t allow it to go so far that it damages your voice.
+If they want to pay you your session fee for a half hour session that had to be cut short that wipes out your voice and leaves them without what they need, that is their issue.
+But don’t allow it to go so far that it damages your voice.

 You alone have the power to deliver the goods and the responsibility to proactively protect your voice as the session unfolds.